-175. As the devils would be housed in open air enclosures, small animals such as possums, bats and birds could enter the enclosure.
+180. As the devils would be housed in open air enclosures, small animals such as possums, bats and birds could enter the enclosure.
 These animals could be exposed to the GMO via ingestion of food, soil or drinking water contaminated with small doses of the GMO shed by a vaccinated/treated devil.
 As mentioned in in Section 5.3 of Chapter 1, Tasmanian devils are carnivorous so it is likely that small animals may become prey, and would be unable to further disperse the GMO into the environment.
 However, given that devils are nocturnal animals, it is plausible that a bird or other animal could be exposed to the GMO shed within the enclosure during the day (e.g. via faeces, drinking water).
 It could then act as a vector and spread the GMO into the wider environment by the oral-faecal route.
 However, any animal entering the enclosure would only be exposed to a small dose of the GMO unable to trigger an infection.
 In addition, the applicant proposed that drinking water would be replaced frequently, and faeces would be collected from the enclosure (Section 2.2, Chapter 1), further minimising the likelihood of exposure of other animals to the GMO.

-176. High doses of the replication competent adenoviral rabies vaccine administered to non-target animals resulted in shedding of viral DNA in faecal samples of wild turkeys and opossum for up to 3 and 7 days, respectively.
+181. High doses of the replication competent adenoviral rabies vaccine administered to non-target animals resulted in shedding of viral DNA in faecal samples of wild turkeys and opossum for up to 3 and 7 days, respectively.
 One out of 15 faecal samples of wood rats tested positive for the presence of viral DNA on day 14.
 It can be anticipated that the shedding of the GMO by exposed birds or other animals would be far smaller than the dose of the GMO initially administered to the devil.
 Further, adenoviral infections in birds are caused by AdV species belonging to the Aviadenovirus genus.

 Vaccination of chickens with replication incompetent HAdV-5 vaccine encoding influenza antigens via an intranasal route failed to induce antibodies against the target antigens in 9 out of 10 chickens tested.
 Intramuscular administration of the vaccine induced an antibody response in all immunised chickens and protected them against a lethal challenge with Influenza virus.
 The poor immunogenicity of the vaccine when administered via the intranasal route was attributed to the limited ability of the HAdV-5 to infect respiratory tract cells of birds, a natural route for AdV infections (Gao et al., 2006).

-177. It is likely that oral exposure of birds to the GMO would not result in transduction of gastrointestinal cells in birds.
+182. It is likely that oral exposure of birds to the GMO would not result in transduction of gastrointestinal cells in birds.
 If the GMO transduces cells of birds or other animals, it could lead to expression of WIVA20 antigens.
 As mentioned before, the vaccine antigens were designed to target DFTD cells in Tasmanian devils and are not expected to induce autoimmune or damage to healthy tissues.
 If an exposed animal shows gene sequences identical to one of the peptides included in the PPNA, the peptide would likely be recognised as a self-peptide and would inhibit any immune response.
-Further, HAdVs are not known to infect birds or other animals in nature and no adverse effects have been observed in animals exposed to a replication-competent HAdV-5 vaccines (see Section 4.7, Chapter 1).
-Therefore, it is unlikely that exposure to GMO would result in adverse effects or disease in birds or other animals.
+Although the administration of high doses of HAdV can lead to tumours or death in some animal models (Chapter 1, Section Chapter 13.53.5) HAdVs are not known to cause disease in birds or other animals in nature.
+Further, no adverse effects have been observed in animals exposed to a replication-competent HAdV-5 vaccines (see Section 4.7, Chapter 1).
+Therefore, it is unlikely that exposure to the GMO, a replication defective HAdV virus, would result in adverse effects or disease in birds or other animals.